insightfinder/InsightAgent/accessparks-device-metadata/README.md

   login degrades to "skipped" in the run summary, never an aborted run.
 - **Telrad** — implements **CPEs only**, over SSH to the BreezeVIEW CLI (port 9383 — a different service from the REST NBI's port 9382 on the same host); requires `sshpass`.
-Only `online` CPEs appear in a snapshot; neither Telrad CPEs nor Tarana devices expose a MAC address.
+Only `online` CPEs appear in a snapshot, and Telrad CPEs do not expose a MAC address.
 - **Baicells** — rate-limited to 20 requests/min account-wide; IP requires a
   per-device call cached to `.cache/baicells_ips.json` and capped per run by `BAICELLS_ENRICH_BUDGET_SECONDS` — a large fleet fills in IPs over several runs, so `ip=""` on a given run is expected, not an error.
 - **Tarana** — `TARANA_REGION_IDS` is pinned to `33,1203,1202`; leaving it
   blank falls back to runtime discovery, which is known to miss regions.
+The device-search response carries `macAddress` even though `tarana-agent`'s Go `Device` struct omits it, so Tarana devices do reconcile by MAC.
 - **NetExperience** — `NETEXPERIENCE_BASE_URL` is the tenant API host, *not* `www.netexperience.com`.
 - **Positron** — reached through the same SSH tunnel as Zabbix.
 Lists two